Always (brand): #MyAlwaysExperience controversy in Kenya

 In 2019, Kenyan activist and politician Scheaffer Okore started #MyAlwaysExperience (a trend on Twitter) to share the concerns of Kenyan consumers of the Always Kenya brand.
 Okore highlighted the need for gentler skin products (sanitary pads, pantyliners, tampons) to be made available in African markets.
 Following this, the Always Kenya brand team hosted a series of meetings with consumers to better understand the needs of Kenyan women.
 This led to the launch of #GenerationOfChange – a campaign that celebrated women who speak up and mobilise.
 Always Kenya also introduced two new innovations designed for maximum skin comfort - New Always Feather Soft pads (Kenya) and New Always Pure Organic Top Sheet (South Africa).
 These two were in addition to the existing portfolio of Always sanitary pads that the brand has in Kenya and South Africa.
 Through the campaign, Always Kenya also reinforced the idea of the rigorous process that goes behind the manufacturing of its blue and pink pads in the region.
-The campaign’s message - “You spoke, we listened, we improved” acknowledged the positive role that dialogue plays in product innovation.
+The campaign's message - “You spoke, we listened, we improved” acknowledged the positive role that dialogue plays in product innovation.

 In the UK, the price of branded products such as Always pads were a subject of the End Period Poverty Task-Force in Westminster.
 P&G was a member of the task force.

 Social causes

 Always has been running its 'Keeping Girls in School Program' in South Africa, Kenya, Uganda, and India for many years.
-In 2020, recognizing their girls are disproportionately impacted by the pandemic; Whisper established a mobile education program called “ Whisper MobileShaala” to Keep Girls in School even when at home.
+In 2020, recognizing their girls are disproportionately impacted by the pandemic; Whisper established a mobile education program called “Whisper MobileShaala” to Keep Girls in School even when at home.
 MobileShaala provides underprivileged girls in India access to school through web-based learning including subjects like Science, Geography, English, Mathematics and Puberty Education in 6 Indian languages.

 In 2020 and 2021 Always campaign #EndPeriodPoverty was done in Estonia, Latvia and Lithuania, where for each purchase from the store the company donated hygiene products to girls in need.

 In popular culture

-In Tbilisi, Georgia the Bridge of Peace is nicknamed the Always Ultra Bridge for its resemblance to a maxi-pad.
+In Tbilisi, Georgia the Bridge of Peace is nicknamed the Always Ultra Bridge for its resemblance to the maxi-pad.